jaygriggsau/Project-WhoWouldWin/README.md

 - CSS took me longer than I wanted, should have used a CSS framework.

+- I had problems getting nested properties of the response, I needed to intialise the useState with the properties of the object I wanted.

 ## :memo: Planning:
 ## Sketchs for the initial idea:
 - There are the sketchs used to start the project.